evanmays/cherrycore/README.md

 Superscalar implementation in `experiments/superscalar.py`.
 Can play around with different latencies for matmul or memory accesses.
 Can also play around with different superscalr widths.
 In hardware, increasing superscalar with is almost free for us on FPGA.

 More info (and example code for `cherry_range()` in the compiler section.

-We also take advantage of the immutability of tensor objects to prefetch data.
-More here [memory model doc](memory_model.md)

 # Tensor Cores